 5.)
 Malham Cove

-One of the best hikes in England… actually, across the entire United Kingdom, this moderately paced 6.5-km day hike is located in Yorkshire Dales National Park, an area that is renowned for its spectacular beauty.
+Easily, one of the best hikes in England… actually, across the entire United Kingdom!
+This moderately paced 6.5-km day hike is located in Yorkshire Dales National Park, an area that is renowned for its spectacular beauty.

 On this hike, you will go through Janet’s Foss – a wonderfully pristine area that is perfect for capturing photos of the gorgeous waterfalls and pretty much basking in the natural scenery before making your way to Gordale Scar, a canyon that is flanked by huge rocks on either side.